Fees MBA vs MS ? Which is cheap ? State University Vs Private Schools

 - If you want to do PhD some day and be professor, then MS and PhD integrated program.

-To be clear, these are just my personal suggestions.
-It is your decision, plan well and shoot the bulls eye… I am not trying to discourage anyone to do MBA right after B.Tech, but just telling you the facts I have learnt.
+These are just my personal suggestions…it is your decision, plan well and go for your passion… I am not trying to discourage anyone to do MBA right after B.Tech, but just telling you the facts I have learnt.
 If you have any questions, post a comment under this, I will respond !

 Good Luck !
 Make a Wise Decision….It is your future !